c-read/bamboo_auto/README.md

-# Python/Selenium script to automate timesheet logging
+# Python/Selenium script to automate timesheet logging for BambooHR

 NOTE : procedure works specifically for BambooHR using Chrome <br>